NLoo1/PKMN-team-builder-backend/README.md

 - getAllUserTeams(token)

 For more details on exact usage, refer to `api.js` and documentation.

+**Planned updates**
+As a smaller project, I didn't plan to create a fully functioning website.
+Some updates are in consideration:

+***Pokemon***
+- Moves
+- Held items
+- IV/UV stats
+- Drag and drop rearranging positions
+- Better team editing
+  - Currently, team editing works by simply clearing the team and re-selecting each Pokemon by hand.

+***Users and Teams***
+- Upvote/downvote system for teams
+- Search for teams
+  - Sort by top rated, most viewed, new, etc.
+- Profile pictures for users

+I plan to add these in the future!

 ## Credits
 All Pokemon data is sourced directly from the free open-source Pokemon database API, <a  href="https://pokeapi.co/">PokeAPI.</a>